CAN THE COMMON PERSON CORRECTLY INTERPRET THE BIBLE?

 - wrote out their accounts in the terms they felt would be most understandable by their readers.

-- recorded the information about Christ’s coming into the world that was essential for salvation.
+- recorded the information about Christ’s coming into the world that was essential for our salvation.

 He always wrote his letters with the goal that the readers would understand them.
 Also, he insisted that any communication during public worship be intelligible to those that were present.